-Earlier this month, the provincial government released the Integrated Pest Management Regulation (IPMR) Rodenticide Intentions Paper (PDF) for public comment until June 19.
-The proposal outlines draft regulatory and operational changes for the future use of rodenticides in B.C. – this includes use by private individuals, commercial and agricultural operators, municipalities and pest control users.
+In May 2022, the provincial government released the Integrated Pest Management Regulation (IPMR) Rodenticide Intentions Paper (PDF) for public comment.
+The proposal outlined draft regulatory and operational changes for the future use of rodenticides in B.C. – including use by private individuals, commercial and agricultural operators, municipalities and pest control users.

 For too long poisons have been the default strategy to manage rodent problems – but thankfully the risks and effectiveness of alternatives are being increasingly recognized.
 Rodenticide bait is made to smell like food to attract rodents, but its odour and flavour attracts many types of animals, putting them at risk of direct poisoning.

 Rodent poisons or rodenticides come in different forms and fall into one of three categories: non-anticoagulants (e.g. corn cellulose, bromethalin, zinc phosphide) “First-Generation” anticoagulants (e.g., chlorophacinone, diphacinone, warfarin) or “Second-Generation” anticoagulants (e.g., brodifacoum, bromadiolone, difethialone).
 As of July 21, 2021, Second-Generation anticoagulant rodenticides (SGARs), are banned for sale and use in residential (PDF) and non-essential commercial (PDF) settings in the province.
 Exemptions are allowed for designated essential services and agricultural operators.

 Anticoagulant rodenticides are the most commonly used in Canada.
 These rodenticides thin the blood and prevent it from clotting, causing internal bleeding which results in a slow and painful death.
 Poisoned rodents, and the animals who become poisoned by eating their carcasses, slowly bleed out over hours, days or even weeks.